dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 - `SearchButtonPressed`, which is called when the user either clicks the search button or presses the enter key.
 - `TextChanged`, which is called anytime the text in the query box is changed.
 This event is inherited from the `InputView` class.

-The following XAML example shows an event handler attached to the `TextChanged` event and uses a `ListView` to display search results:
+The following XAML example shows an event handler attached to the `TextChanged` event and uses a <xref:Microsoft.Maui.Controls.ListView> to display search results:

 ```xaml
 <SearchBar TextChanged="OnTextChanged" />